 If there is imagery in the area you are viewing, it will appear on the map as colored lines, reflecting the age of the imagery.

 The arrow next to the Mapillary icon allows you to filter images by date range and username.

 To view images in the area, click on one of the lines.
 This will open up the image viewer.

-The image viewer allows you to navigate between sequences yourself and others have captured.
+The image viewer allows you to navigate among sequences of imagery that you and others have captured.
 It can be resized by clicking and dragging the edges of the viewer.